 5. Watch Football

-Catch a Canadian Football team, BC Lions the BC Place Stadium.
+Catch or watch a Canadian Football team, BC Lions the BC Place Stadium.

 6. Vancouver Canucks

 Support the National Hockey League (NHL), Vancouver Canucks at Rogers Arena.

 7. Freak Me, Shake Me

 What do unicorns, Scottish shortbread and hashtags all have in common?

 They’ve been used in an Off The Grid Waffle freakshake.
 Open late and looking great.